bhamshu/StrategyChess/README.md

 8. If the king is dead or a player resigns, they both see the name of winner.
 9. In this game there are no en passant, castling, pawn promotion, draw rules or any other advanced rules.

+# TODOs
+* Highlight the initial and the final boxes when the other player moves.
+* Text chat between players.
+If it's not too costly to support, live audio chat would be awesome to have.
+* UI on mobile phones is terrible.
+Active players and active requests are going out of the screen.
+Fix that.
+* Every once in a while (low single digit percentage), the board state doesn't refresh.
+Look into it.
+If the issue persists, update board state every few seconds.
+* On hovering over a piece, the cursor that appears is the "text edit" cursor.
+It should be a grab one or a pointer one (See [here](https://www.w3schools.com/cssref/tryit.php?filename=trycss_cursor))
+* Currently, the player is asked to enter a name again.
+What's worse, the old name can't be reused as it's considered as "taken by someone else".
+Fix this.